25 Reasons Why We Love Birthday Girl Demi Lovato

-Celebrating her 25th year on this planet, birthday girl Demi Lovato is always cool for the summer, especially because her big day falls in the season full of beachy vacays, poolside parties and general fun in the sun.
+Celebrating her 25th year on this planet, Demi Lovato is always cool for the summer, especially because her birthday falls in the season full of beachy vacays, poolside parties and general fun in the sun.

-She may only be 25, but Demi's done a whole lot of living in just a quarter of a century.
-In honor of the "Skyscraper" singer's birthday, we thought we'd go back through the highlights of the former child star's lengthy career.
+She may only be 25 but Demi's done a whole lot of living in just a quarter of a century.
+In honor of the "Skyscraper" singer's birthday, we thought we'd go back through the former child star's lengthy career.

-The feisty star had her first taste of the spotlight when she appeared on Barney & Friends back in the day.
-Years later, the triple threat rose to prominence in 2008 when she rocked it out in the Disney Channel television film Camp Rock.
+The feisty star first had her taste of the spotlight when she appeared on Barney & Friends back in the day.
+The triple threat rose to prominence in 2008 when she rocked it out in the Disney Channel television film Camp Rock.
 The same year, Demi released her debut single "This Is Me" which peaked at number nine on the Billboard Hot 100.
-Her debut album, Don't Forget, debuted at number two on the US Billboard 200 in 2008.
+Her debut album, Don't Forget (2008), debuted at number two on the US Billboard 200.

 In 2009, the brunette's status when she nabbed the titular role on Disney's Sonny with a Chance sitcom and she released her sophomore album, Here We Go Again.

 The Disney darling then went on to judge The X Factor in 2012 and 2013.
-In 2013, she released a fourth album, Demi, and her single "Heart Attack," became a sky rocketed up the charts.
+In 2013, she released a fourth album, Demi, and her single "Heart Attack," became a huge hit.

 Demi's fifth album, Confident, hit No. 2 on the Billboard 200, and "Cool for the Summer" went double platinum.

-Of course, those are the many chart-topping things we think are totally rockin' about Demi, but here are 25 reasons why we absolutely love the "Confident" lady, who continues to rock our hearts...
+Of course, those are the many chart-topping things we think are totally rocking' about Demi, but here are 25 reasons why we absolutely love the "Confident" lady, who continues to rock our hearts!

 Article continues below